jbeveland27/log-collection-api/README.md

 I tested the API with Postman locally, and included a Collection of these requests so they can be imported for others to use.
 This Collection is available in the [postman](./postman/) directory.

-**Note**: The API is hard-coded to look in `/var/log` for files.
-Modify your local `.env` if you have files stored elsewhere you want to use with the API.
+**Note**: The API is hard-coded to look in `backend/src/test/var/log` for files.
+Modify your local `backend/.env` if you have files stored elsewhere you want to use with the API.
 Also, you will need to modify the `:logName` path param in the requests to match files that are on your local filesystem.

 ### Swagger / OpenAPI